Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And most people run around saying, “Yeah, but I’m a good guy.
 How come they don’t want me to help?”

-The second best pick up manual is the [INAUDIBLE 00:20:57].
+The second best pick up manual is the Analects.
+Well, actually it’s a tie between the Analects of [INAUDIBLE].
 I would say the number three, only because it’s more difficult to understand, is Wang Yangming’s Unity of Knowledge and Action from the 1400’s.
 Here’s one key principle or lesson I take from all of those that can apply to every area of life, including making yourself more attractive in the dating realm, which is character formation.
 It’s not cool now.
 I don’t think anyone actually thinks about that.

 The Bible is supposed to — the whole Christian journey is to have you develop a certain character so that you can effortlessly do the right thing, the good thing.
 And that was the debate in all of Chinese philosophy.
 That was a central debate.